milocrvlh/gerador-de-exercicios-matematicos/README.md

 # Running

-python mathgenerator.py
+python generator.py

 When it's done:

-latex worksheet.tex
+latex exercicios.tex

 To print, open in something that can view dvi files. eg:

-okular worksheet.dvi
+okular exercicios.dvi

 # Modifications